 TN Visa: Procedures for Mexican Citizens

-The TN visa is only available to citizens of Canada and Mexico since they are NAFTA treaty countries.
+The TN visa is only available to citizens of Canada and Mexico, which are North American Free Trade Agreement (NAFTA) treaty countries.
 The rules are different depending on which country you are from.
-The requirements are generally easier for citizens of Canada than for citizens of Mexico.
-Mexican citizens, unlike Canadian citizens, must apply at a US consular office and get a visa stamp (unless already in the US).
-If you have questions about the TN visa and would like to consult with an attorney, contact The Law Firm of Shihab & Associates.
-We have over 50 years of combined legal experience in a wide variety of complex and immigration law matters.Recommended documentation
+Mexican citizens must apply at a U.S. consular office and get a visa stamp (unless already in the U.S.).

 - Valid Mexican passport as proof of your Mexican citizenship;

 - Employer letter as evidence of U.S. employment, which should include detailed information about your job, duration of stay, and more;

 - Documentation of your professional TN qualification (diploma and transcripts, professional license, post-secondary education transcript, resume, and/or professional experience letters); and